Suzanne Blier: Career

 Cities: Issues in Urban Conservation (Spring 2019), a volume identified as a collection of “classic” texts that have been influential in the history of thinking and practice in the field of urban conservation.
 In 2015 Homme Blanc/Homme Noir: Impressions d'Afrique which includes Blier's "L'Afrique et l'Occident: une introduction," received the Prix International du Livre d'Art Tribal.

 In 2011, two of her articles, "Imaging Otherness in Ivory: African Portrayals of the Portuguese ca. 1492" and "Kings, Crowns and Rights of Succession: Obalufon Arts in Ife and Other Yoruba Centers" were selected for inclusion in The Centennial Anthology of the Art Bulletin comprising the 33 top articles over the journal's 100-year history.
-Blier was one of only three art historians (along with Meyer Shapiro and Leo Steinberg) to have two articles included.
-In 2014 Blier published an essay on the importance of African Art in the Art Museum titled "Art Matters."
+In 2014 Blier published an essay on the importance of African Art in the Art Museum.